METLIFE CFO JOHN McCALLION PROVIDES FOURTH QUARTER AND FULL YEAR 2022 FINANCIAL UPDATE VIDEO

 MetLife, Inc. (NYSE: MET), through its subsidiaries and affiliates (“MetLife”), is one of the world’s leading financial services companies, providing insurance, annuities, employee benefits and asset management to help individual and institutional customers build a more confident future.
 Founded in 1868, MetLife has operations in more than 40 markets globally and holds leading positions in the United States, Japan, Latin America, Asia, Europe and the Middle East.
 For more information, visit www.metlife.com.

 This news release may contain or incorporate by reference information that includes or is based upon forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements give expectations or forecasts of future events and do not relate strictly to historical or current facts.
-They use words and terms such as “becoming,” “continuous,” “enduring,” “growth,” “improvement,” “momentum,” and “strive,” and other words and terms of similar meaning, in each of their forms of speech, or that are tied to future periods or future performance.
+They use words and terms such as “consistent,” “continue,” “remain,” “resilience,” and “target,” and other words and terms of similar meaning, or that are otherwise tied to future periods or future performance, in each case in all derivative forms.
 They include statements relating to future actions, prospective services or products, future performance or results of current and anticipated services or products, future sales efforts, future expenses, the outcome of contingencies such as legal proceedings, and future trends in operations and financial results.

-Many factors will determine the results of MetLife, Inc., its subsidiaries and affiliates, and they involve unpredictable risks and uncertainties.
-Our assumptions and current expectations, which may be inaccurate, and the current economic environment, which may change, underlie our forward-looking statements.
+Many factors determine the results of MetLife, Inc., its subsidiaries and affiliates, and they involve unpredictable risks and uncertainties.
+Our forward-looking statements depend on our assumptions, our expectations, and our understanding of the economic environment, but they may be inaccurate and may change.
 MetLife, Inc. does not guarantee any future performance.
-Results could differ materially from those expressed or implied in forward-looking statements.
-The risks, uncertainties, and other factors identified in MetLife, Inc.’s filings with the U.S. Securities and Exchange Commission, and others, may cause such differences.
+Our results could differ materially from those MetLife, Inc. expresses or implies in forward-looking statements.
+The risks, uncertainties and other factors, including those relating to the COVID-19 pandemic, identified in MetLife, Inc.’s filings with the U.S. Securities and Exchange Commission, and others, may cause such differences.
 These factors include:

-(1) economic condition difficulties, including risks relating to public health, interest rates, credit spreads, equity, real estate, obligors and counterparties, currency exchange rates, derivatives, and terrorism and security;
+(1) economic condition difficulties, including risks relating to public health, interest rates, credit spreads, equity, real estate, obligors and counterparties, government default, currency exchange rates, derivatives, climate change and terrorism and security;

 (2) global capital and credit market adversity;